nagasudhirpulla/taming_python/blog/skills/oauth_client_credentials_with_keycloak.md

 ![keycloak_client_credentials_settings.png](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/keycloak_client_credentials_settings.png)
 * In the client scopes tab of the client, add the scope "test_api_access".
 If the scope is made optional, the access token will include this scope only if explicitly requested by the client application

 #### The "well-known" configuration endpoint
-* To get the STS URLs for various tasks like getting public keys, fetching, validating, revoking token, verifying tokens etc., the STS provides a URL called "well-known" URL as per the OAuth 2.0 specification
+* To get the STS URLs for various tasks like getting public keys, fetching, validating, revoking, verifying tokens etc., the STS provides a URL called "well-known" URL as per the OAuth 2.0 specification
-* In keycloak the well-known endpoint for a realm named "myorg" would be something like http://localhost:8080/realms/myorg/.well-known/openid-configuration .
-The well-known URL can be found in the Realm settings page of keycloak
+* In keycloak, the well-known endpoint for a realm named "myorg" would be something like http://localhost:8080/realms/myorg/.well-known/openid-configuration .
+The well-known URL can also be found in the Realm settings page of keycloak
 * The well-known URL will return a JSON that contains URLs for various endpoints like certificates, tokens, token revocation etc as shown in the below image

 ![oauth_well_known_endpoint.png](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/oauth_well_known_endpoint.png)